Part 2: Provision

 Recap¶

 Congratulations!
-At this point, you have successfully provisioned an Amazon EKS cluster with a managed node group and spot instances managed by Karpenter in your AWS account using the RCTL CLI.
+At this point, you have successfully provisioned an Amazon EKS cluster with a managed node group in your AWS account using the RCTL CLI.